 5. We would need an open cage to even consider taking it in, but rescues are our main goal.

-7. If the bunny looks badly hurt, we might not be able to take them in, you can always take them to a vet and let them know you found a hurt bunny and they will direct you on what you can do.
+7. If the bunny looks badly hurt, we might not be able to take them in.
+You can always take them to a vet and let them know you found a hurt bunny and they will direct you on what you can do.

-9. If you have the bunny in your care more then 72 hours.
-It is considered a re-homer.
-You would then have to pay re-homing fees.
+9. If you have the bunny in your care more then 72 hours, it is considered a rehomer.
+You would then have to pay rehoming fees.
 Please contact us the minute you capture one.